 Zoë is licensed to practice law in England and Wales.
 She holds a BSc in Psychology from the University of Durham, a Graduate Diploma in Law and a Postgraduate Diploma in Legal Practice from the College of Law, and a Postgraduate Diploma in Business Psychology from Heriot-Watt University.

 Patrick believes entrepreneurs are the engines of every economy, driving positive growth, not only in their respective sectors, but the world as a whole.
-He is passionate about using his skill set to support entrepreneurs and the companies they are building.
-Patrick also enjoys challenging the assumption that, due to their extreme politeness, Canadians cannot excel at having difficult conversations.
+He is passionate about using his unique skill set to support entrepreneurs and the companies they are building through the innovative legal services platform that Support Legal has developed.

-Acting as director to a number of high growth companies, Patrick also serves as a Venture Corps Mentor with the Endeavor organisation, a global non-profit organisation that aims to catalyse economic growth in emerging countries.
-Living life with a zeal not often seen in lawyers, clients find him inspiring to be around, despite his penchant for wearing brightly coloured socks.
+He has worked on a wide array of transactions in over 40 countries, from venture capital financings and private equity deals to franchising and IP-related matters.
+Acting as director and advisor to a number of high growth companies, Patrick also serves as a Venture Corps Mentor with the Endeavor organisation, a global non-profit organisation that aims to catalyse economic growth in emerging countries.

 Patrick is licensed to practice law in England and Wales and Canada.
-He holds a B.A. from the University of British Columbia and a J.D. from Western University.
+He holds a B.A. from the University of British Columbia and a J.D. from Western University and has lived and worked in Toronto, Hong Kong, London and Dubai, where he currently resides with his family.

 Lee co-founded Support Legal having understood first hand the disconnect in the legal profession between the way lawyers billed for their services and the way the client wanted to be billed.
 Having gained both top tier experience (King & Wood Mallesons and Herbert Smith Freehills) and blue chip commercial experience across five continents, including as a General Counsel, he also saw how innovation and technology could revolutionise the industry for all involved.
 Impatient at how slowly the legal world was embracing these opportunities, he’s happy to be off the clock, helping companies achieve their goals without draining their precious resources.